mmillar-bolis/The_36_Lessons_of_Vivec/documents/index-ashlands.md

 <span style="display:inline-block;padding-left:4em"><b>&sup2;&sup1;</b>'Look, little Vehk, and find the face behind the splendor of my bladed carriage, for in it is delivered the unmixed conflict path, perfect in every way.
 What is its number?'</span>

-<b>&sup2;&sup2;</b>It is said the number is the number of birds that can nest in an ancient Tibrol tree, less three grams of honest work,
+<b>&sup2;&sup2;</b>It is said the number is the number of birds that can nest in an ancient tibrol tree, less three grams of honest work,
 <b>&sup2;&sup3;</b>but Vivec in his later years found a better one and so gave this secret to his people.

 <span style="display:inline-block;padding-left:4em"><b>&sup2;&#8308;</b>'For I have crushed a world with my left hand,' he will say, 'but in my right hand is how it could have won against me.
 Love is under my will only.'</span>